-Contract bottling is hiring another company (known as a contract packer) to bottle your product for you.
+Contract bottling is hiring another company (known as a contract packer or co-packer) to bottle your product for you.

 Normally, the bottling company will handle the entire packing process, not just the bottling.
 That means putting the liquid product into bottles and providing further packaging for distribution if you need it.
 A contract packer can also advise you on what kind of bottle is best for your product.